seihoukei/trigger-svelte/README.md

 Modifying handlers are set up with `Trigger.modifies(trigger, handler, ...args)`

-These should be places in top level of component, **NOT** within onMount.
-Both methods return a handler object chat can be canselled or have its priority changed with .setPriority(X) where handlers with lower X would be executed earlier.
+These should be placed in top level of component, **NOT** within onMount.
+Both methods return a handler object chat can be cancelled or have its priority changed with .setPriority(X) where handlers with lower X would be executed earlier.

 ### Vanilla way